Pope Manufacturing Company

-Pope Manufacturing Company was founded by Albert Augustus Pope around 1876 in Boston, Massachusetts, US and incorporated in Hartford, Connecticut in 1877.
+The Pope Manufacturing Company was an American manufacturer of bicycles, motorcycles, and automobiles.
+The company was founded by Albert Augustus Pope around 1876 in Boston, Massachusetts, and incorporated in Hartford, Connecticut, in 1877.
 Manufacturing of bicycles began in 1878 in Hartford at the Weed Sewing Machine Company factory.
-Pope manufactured bicycles, motorcycles, and automobiles.
-From 1905 to 1913, Pope gradually consolidated manufacturing to the Westfield Mass plant.
-The main offices remained in Hartford.
-It ceased automobile production in 1915 and ceased motorcycle production in 1918.
-The company subsequently underwent a variety of changes in form, name and product lines through the intervening years.
-To this day, bicycles continue to be sold under the Columbia brand.
+From 1905 to 1913, Pope gradually consolidated manufacturing to a plant in Westfield, Massachusetts, while the main offices remained in Hartford.
+The company ceased automobile production in 1915 and ceased motorcycle production in 1918, and subsequently underwent a variety of changes in form, name and product lines.
+Its Columbia brand of bicycles, first marketed in the late 1870s, continues to be actively sold.

 Early years

 Pope Manufacturing Company was listed in the 1876 Boston City Directory, located at 54 High Street.
 In March 1877, the company drafted incorporation documents in Connecticut, naming Albert Pope, Charles Pope, and Edward Pope as shareholders.
 At the time of incorporation, Albert Pope held 595 shares, his father Charles held 400 shares, and his cousin Edward held five shares.
 The incorporation documents stated the company's intended business activities, "[to] make, manufacture and sell and licence to others to make, manufacture and sell air pistols and guns, darning machines, amateur lathes, cigarette rollers and other patented articles and to own, sell and deal in patents and patent rights for the manufacture thereof."
 Pope Manufacturing Company was already selling air pistols and cigarette rolling machines.

 Though Pope Manufacturing had filed for incorporation in Connecticut, it continued to base its offices and many of its operations in Boston.
 Albert and Edward Pope operated a factory at 87 Summer Street in Boston as early as 1874 for the production of hand-held cigarette rolling machines.